Fly grazing and abandoned horses

 If you find a horse on your land, whether you think it has been abandoned or is being fly grazed, try and keep a record of all your actions in regard to the animal, i.e. report it to the police using the 101 number, although it is a civil rather than criminal complaint an incident number will be allocated.
 Keep a record of any costs incurred for feed and care and keep notes of any advice sought from any professional body.
 This will show you have acted responsibly and made every effort to resolve the matter.
 By keeping notes, giving the owner a clear time period to respond and letting all the relevant authorities know, you will help to cover yourself in the event of any future claim.

-Report the situation to the RSPCA 0300 1234 999, they may not get directly involved but local inspectors may have relevant information.
+Report the situation to the RSPCA 0300 1234 999, they may not get directly involved, but local inspectors may have relevant information.

-Look for signs of recent care such as being shod or clipped, this would indicate there is an active owner and the horse may well have escaped or is being fly grazed rather than having been abandoned, although do not automatically assume a horse with an unkempt appearance has been abandoned.
+Look for signs of recent care such as being shod or clipped, this would indicate there is an active owner and the horse may well have escaped or is being fly grazed rather than having been abandoned, although you do not automatically assume a horse with an unkempt appearance has been abandoned.
 If there is a group of horses it is more likely that your land is being fly grazed.

 Look for deliberate tampering of your fencing or gates, this may determine whether the horse has been put there intentionally, should you find any damage take photographs, if the owner can be found this may help in recovery of any repair costs.